-4.11.1 Navigational Appliances
+4.11.1 Navigational appliances

-The equipment requirements for vessels navigating north of 60° North latitude in Canadian waters in a shipping safety control zone, are contained in the Navigation Safety Regulations.
+The equipment requirements for vessels navigating north of 60° North latitude in Canadian waters in a shipping safety control zone, are contained in the Navigation Safety Regulations, 2020.
 In brief the following are required:

-- two radars;
+- 2 radars

-- two Gyro compasses;
+- 2 Gyro compasses

-- two echo sounders, each with an independent transducer;
+- · 2 echo sounders, each with an independent transducer

-- two searchlights with two spare lamps:
+- 2 searchlights with 2 spare lamps;

-- a weather facsimile receiver; and
+- a weather facsimile receiver

-- a spare antenna.
+- a spare antenna

-4.11.2 Canadian Hydrographic Service Navigational Charts and Publications
+4.11.2 Canadian Hydrographic Service navigational charts and publications

-With respect to the Arctic, due to a lack of modern hydrographic surveys, the quality of charts, including paper charts, Electronic Navigational Charts (ENC) and Raster Navigational Charts (RNC) can be poor.
+With respect to the Arctic, due to a lack of modern hydrographic surveys, the quality of charts, including paper charts, electronic navigational charts (ENC) and Raster Navigational Charts (RNC) can be poor.
 Many charts contain areas that are inadequately surveyed, or are based on old surveys where only spot soundings were collected, or where data was collected only along a single track.
 Mariners must be aware of these limitations.

-There are two areas of concern regarding the use of charts in the Arctic.
+There are 2 areas of concern regarding the use of charts in the Arctic.
 These are consideration of the different projections used versus southern waters and the accuracy of the surveys.
-While up-to-date charts and nautical publications are always critical to safe navigation the Arctic requires a special understanding and the mariner should use all sources of updates, including Notices to Mariners and broadcast Notices to Shipping, to be sure paper charts, electronic charts and nautical publications are up to date.
-The Canadian Hydrographic Service provides a monthly on-line updating service for ENCs and RNCs.
+While up-to-date charts and nautical publications are always critical to safe navigation, the Arctic requires a special understanding and the mariner should use all sources of updates, including Notices to Mariners and broadcast NAVWARN, to be sure paper charts, electronic charts and nautical publications are up to date.
+The CHS provides a monthly on-line updating service for ENCs and RNCs.